pytorch/xla/TROUBLESHOOTING.md

 indicates a context switch between the XLA device and CPU, which can be a potential performance optimization area in the model code.

-Counters are useful to understand which operations the _PyTorch/TPU_ stack is routing back to the CPU engine of _PyTorch_.
+Counters are useful to understand which operations are routed back to the CPU engine of _PyTorch_.
-Things which looks like a _C++_ namespace are part of this category:
+They are fully qualified with their C++ namespace:

 ```
 Counter: aten::nonzero